old-square-eyes/homeassistant-weatherxm/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://hacs.xyz/)

-This is a custom integration for integrating WeatherXM weather stations into Home Assistant.
+This is an UNOFFICIAL custom integration for integrating WeatherXM weather stations into Home Assistant.
+No warranty is provided.
+Use at your own risk.

 ## Features
 - Retrieves weather data from WeatherXM stations.